 Ukraine Everywhere: Kharkiv School of Photography

-Welcome to the online resource “Kharkiv School of Photography: Soviet Censorship to New Aesthetics”, created within the programme #UkraineEverywhere.
-It is the largest online archive of the most famous Ukrainian photographic movement – the Kharkiv School of Photography.
-The website contains a selection of more than 2,000 photographs, 28 artist profiles, and several art groups, as well as photographic studies in the popular social media ‘stories’ format, and researchers’ essays.
-The site works in English, Ukrainian, and partly in French.
+The online resource "Kharkiv School of Photography: Soviet Censorship to New Aesthetics", created within the programme #UkraineEverywhere.
+It is the largest online archive of the most famous Ukrainian photographic movement - the Kharkiv School of Photography.